Brian-Pho/Textbook-Notes/_posts/textbooks/2019-03-23-cognitive-science-an-introduction-to-the-science.md

 - Vision from the right side of both eyes is processed by the left brain and vice versa.
 - Theory that visual data follows along two paths depending upon the type of information it is.
 Think parallel processing.
 ![Figure 3.5]({{ "/assets/textbooks/cognitive-science-an-introduction-to-the-science-of-the-mind/figure3-5.png" | absolute_url }})
 - *Ventral stream*: information relevant to recognizing and identifying objects follows a bottom route towards the temporal lobe.
-The “what” system.
+The "what" system.
 - *Dorsal stream*: information relevant to locating objects in space follows a top route towards the parietal lobe.
-The “where” system.
+The "where" system.
 - The brain localizes specific functions to specific areas of the brain.
 - The brain is able to compensate for the loss of function in one hemisphere by using it in the other hemisphere via the corpus callosum.
 - This contrasts with Marr’s approach as this is bottom up.